DAHOTOYIII/se-output/playbook/mock-playbook.md

 #Mock Security Automation Playbook

 ## Below is a Flow Diagram of a mock Phishing Email Security Automation
-This workflow represents an automated checking of emails.
-The workflow is triggered everytime an email is received in the mailbox of the user.
-It will then get the email message extract the details like attachments, URL, messageID.
-Using these information the automation can query public threat intelligence tools like virus total, crowsec and metadefender via API using the indicators of compromise and set of predefined rules that automation will give verdict whether this email is malicious or not and block the email address if necessary.
+This workflow demonstrates how emails are automatically checked.
+Whenever a user receives an email, the workflow kicks in.
+It goes through the email, extracting key details like attachments, URLs, and message IDs.
+With this info, it taps into public threat intelligence tools such as VirusTotal, Crowsec, and MetaDefender using APIs.
+These tools help assess if the email poses any threats based on indicators of compromise and predefined rules.
+If deemed malicious, the workflow can take action, like blocking the sender's email address.

 ![Playbook](../assets/sampleplaybook1.png)